vdittgen/clean_architecture_example/README.md

 The **use_cases/** directory contains the use cases for the application.
 These are the high-level business rules and workflows that orchestrate interactions between the domain entities, repositories, and services.
 We also included subdirectories to include the CQRS (command query responsibility segregation) pattern.

 The **adapters/** directory contains the adapters for the application.
 These are the lower-level components that handle external input and output, such as command-line interfaces or web APIs.
-In our case, we've included a web/ subdirectory to hold the web-specific adapters, such as Flask views and templates.
-We have also included a api/ subdirectory to hold the entry point for the application API.

-The **settings.py** file contains any global configuration or settings that are used throughout the application.
-In our case, we could have included some database and email settings.

-The **requirements.txt** file lists all the external dependencies that the application needs to run.
-This file can be used with the pip package manager to install the necessary dependencies.

 # Clean Architecture